vskram21/SecChallenge/README.md

 There are two options to set this project in the local machine and the other using docker

+> Warning:
+Never run this docker instance or the application exposed to the untrusted network.
+It could lead to compromise of the system.
+The author claims no responsibility of any damages caused because of this.

 ### Local Installation

 Clone the repository, install the packages and run